CartoDB/carto.js/doc/ui_functions.md

   position: 'bottom|right' // top, bottom, left and right are available });
 ```

-### cartodb.geo.ui.InfoBox.enable()

-The tooltip is shown when hover on feature.

-### cartodb.geo.ui.InfoBox.disable()

-The tooltip is not shown when hover on feature.

----

 ## cartodb.vis.Vis.addInfowindow(_map, layer, fields [, options]_)

 Infowindows provide additional interactivity for your published map, controlled by layer events.
 It enables interaction and overrides the layer interactivity.
 A pop-up information window appears when a viewer clicks, or hovers their mouse over, select data on your map.